vseryakov/backendjs/README.md

     * `etc/config.local` - same as the config but for the cases when local environment is different than the production or for dev specific parameters

     * on startup the following local config files will be loaded if present: `etc/config.runMode` and `etc/config.instance.tag`.
 These will be loaded after the main config but before config.local.
-The runMode is set to development by default and can be changed with `-run-mode` config parameter, the instance tag is set with `-instance-tag` config parameter.
+The runMode is set to `dev` by default and can be changed with `-run-mode` config parameter, the instance tag is set with `-instance-tag` config parameter.

     * config files support sections that can be used for conditions, see `lib.configParse` description for details